Release – The GEO Group Announces Corporate Reorganization

 Share Repurchase Program

-On August 4, 2025, our Board of Directors approved a share repurchase program authorizing GEO to repurchase up to $300 million of our Company’s common stock.
 Repurchases of GEO’s outstanding common stock will be made in accordance with applicable securities laws and may be made at our senior management’s discretion from time to time in the open market, by block purchase, through privately negotiated transactions, pursuant to a trading plan, or otherwise in compliance with Rule 10b-18 under the Securities Exchange Act of 1934, as amended.
-The authorization for the share repurchase program expires on June 30, 2028, and may be extended, increased, decreased, suspended or terminated by our Board of Directors in its discretion at any time.
+The authorization for the share repurchase program may be extended, increased, decreased, suspended or terminated by our Board of Directors in its discretion at any time.
 Repurchases of the Company’s common stock (and the timing thereof) will depend upon market conditions, regulatory requirements, the Company’s existing obligations, including its Credit Agreement, other corporate liquidity requirements and priorities and other factors as may be considered in the Company’s sole discretion.
 The authorization for the share repurchase program does not obligate GEO to purchase any particular amount of the Company’s common stock.

 Conference Call Information

-We have scheduled a conference call and webcast for today at 11:00 AM (Eastern Time) to discuss our second quarter 2025 financial results as well as our outlook.
+We have scheduled a conference call and webcast for today at 11:00 AM (Eastern Time) to discuss our third quarter 2025 financial results as well as our outlook.
 The call-in number for the U.S. is 1-877-250-1553 and the international call-in number is 1-412-542-4145.
 In addition, a live audio webcast of the conference call may be accessed on the Webcasts section under the News, Events and Reports tab of GEO’s investor relations webpage at investors.geogroup.com.
 A replay of the webcast will be available on the website for one year.
-A telephonic replay of the conference call will be available through August 13, 2025, at 1-877-344-7529 (U.S.) and 1-412-317-0088 (International).
-The participant passcode for the telephonic replay is 2104307.
+A telephonic replay of the conference call will be available through November 13, 2025, at 1-877-344-7529 (U.S.) and 1-412-317-0088 (International).
+The participant passcode for the telephonic replay is 5021712.

 About The GEO Group

 The GEO Group, Inc. (NYSE: GEO) is a leading diversified government service provider, specializing in design, financing, development, and support services for secure facilities, processing centers, and community reentry centers in the United States, Australia, South Africa, and the United Kingdom.
 GEO’s diversified services include enhanced in-custody rehabilitation and post-release support through the award-winning GEO Continuum of Care®, secure transportation, electronic monitoring, community-based programs, and correctional health and mental health care.
-GEO’s worldwide operations include the ownership and/or delivery of support services for 97 facilities totaling approximately 74,000 beds, including idle facilities and projects under development, with a workforce of up to approximately 19,000 employees.
+GEO’s worldwide operations include the ownership and/or delivery of support services for 95 facilities totaling approximately 75,000 beds, including idle facilities and projects under development, with a workforce of up to approximately 20,000 employees.

 Reconciliation Tables and Supplemental Information

 GEO has made available Supplemental Information which contains reconciliation tables of Net Income Attributable to GEO to Adjusted Net Income, and Net Income to EBITDA and Adjusted EBITDA, along with supplemental financial and operational information on GEO’s business and other important operating metrics.

 The reconciliation tables are also presented herein.
 Please see the section below titled “Note to Reconciliation Tables and Supplemental Disclosure – Important Information on GEO’s Non-GAAP Financial Measures” for information on how GEO defines these supplemental Non-GAAP financial measures and reconciles them to the most directly comparable GAAP measures.
 GEO’s Reconciliation Tables can be found herein and in GEO’s Supplemental Information available on GEO’s investor webpage at investors.geogroup.com.

 Note to Reconciliation Tables and Supplemental Disclosure –